 Each year the Minister for Health and Aged Care reviews and approves new private health insurance premiums across the industry, to take effect from 1 April.

-If you're an Emergency Services Health member, you'll receive personalised information from us about how you're affected.
+If you're an Emergency Services Health member, you'll receive personalised information from us about how you're affected, usually by the first week of March..

 For general questions about the premium increase we have developed this list of FAQs.
 However, if you have any additional questions, or want to discuss changes to your policy specifically, please don't hesitate to contact us on 1300 703 703 or email us.
 We're here to help.